mountolive/minisafe/README.md

 # MINISAFE
-Safe net for panics inside goroutines
+Safe net for panics inside goroutines.
-This is very raw port of [cookoo's](https://github.com/Masterminds/cookoo) safely.
+This is a very raw port of [cookoo's](https://github.com/Masterminds/cookoo) safely.
 Could be seen as mere copy, really... but I'm keeping it here as a personal placeholder.

 # Installation